alanedwardes/Ae.Dns/README.md

 var remoteSetFilter = new DnsRemoteSetFilter();

 // Block all domains from https://github.com/StevenBlack/hosts
-// (start server without waiting for download to complete) _ = remoteSetFilter.AddRemoteBlockList(new Uri("https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts"));
+// don't await the task to allow the server to start (class is thread safe) _ = remoteSetFilter.AddRemoteBlockList(new Uri("https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts"));

 // Create the server using the caching client and remote set filter